monhacks/crystalboard/docs/usage/index.md

 The amount of scanlines occupied by the HUD is controlled by *hWindowHUDLY*.
 Writing any non-0 value to this address enables the window-based HUD.
 Enabling the window-based HUD means that the LCD interrupt is configured in LYC=LY mode in the corresponding scanline; the vblank interrupt enables the window, and the LCD interrupt disables it (through the LCDC register) (note: the window-based HUD can't be enabled simultaneously with pokecrystal-native LCD interrupt usage through *hLCDCPointer*, used during battle transition, battle animations, and movies).

+The content of the overworld HUD in pokecrystal-board shows: turn number, die number rolled this turn, coins accumulated in the level, and an unused metric ("experience").
+Overworld HUD design is up to your implementation.
+Several states cause the overworld HUD to be hidden, such as a Pokemon battle, the "view map" mode, the party menu, or the bag menu.

 The available functions to use the HUD engine are:

 - *EnableWindowHUD*: Configure LCD interrupt in LYC=LY mode with corresponding LYC